Varanslash/Varanslash/README.md

 ## Current Projects
 - Kaleidoscope: A framework for creating programming languages
 - CommuCode: An open-source alternative to Roblox
-- AutoPython: A general-purpose package for Python that automates many things, such as SQLite.
-- DysonShell: Devs want secure files, and companies want trade secrets.
-Dyson provides a secure and local way to do both.

 ## Other Projects You May Like
 - [Kaleidoscope Toolkit](https://github.com/Varanslash/Kaleidoscope) -- Toolkit and hackable framework for language creation